qinkunbao/QIF-paper/ICSE2021_JUN_28/response.md

 - Add more implementation details.

-We expended Section V to explain more technical details about Abacus.
+We expanded Section V to explain more technical details about Abacus.

 We are still running some additional experiments.
-If time allows, we hope to include more results in the paper in the next submission.
+If time allows, we hope to include more results in the paper for the next submission.